Guided McKenzie Driftboat Fly-fishing

 888-99-FLING (toll free in the US)

 My name is Scott Branyan, and I invite you to come driftboat fly-fishing with me on Arkansas' White River trout fisheries.
 First introducing a square-end wooden McKenzie driftboat to the White River in 1996, I've been at ease with its unique design in these Ozark streams ever since.
-For versatility, I added a Clackacraft to my service in 2010 and use it much of the time now save wear and tear on my wood boat.
+For versatility, I added a Clackacraft to my service in 2010 and use it most of the time now to save wear and tear on my wood boat.

 Catch and release fly-fishing is all I do.
 Specific information is found below.
 Thanks for your interest.
 I look forward to hearing from you!